QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 [^Fahlen2012]: Fahlén, Per (2012): Capacity control of heat pumps. *REHVA Journal Oktober 2012*, S. 28–31.

-For a most realistic representation, all three discussed effects need to be considered - temperature-dependent COP, temperature-dependent power and part-load-dependent COP.
+For a most realistic representation, all four discussed effects need to be considered - temperature-dependent COP, temperature-dependent power, part-load-dependent COP and icing losses.
 The calulation of these dependencies will be described below.

 ### Modelling approaches for HP: Detail
 **Temperature-dependent COP**